 Jimmy: So do you have a clip for us?

-Ryan: If do go, I've never seen it.
+Ryan: If I do, I've never seen it.

 Jimmy: So I shouldn't have you set this up for us.